 - Take steps to safety plan, including possibly changing your locks and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey protective orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-For more information please visit the Safety Tips page.
+For more information please visit the Safety Planning page.
 Advocates at local domestic violence programs can assist you in designing a safety plan and can provide other forms of support.